sabahhussen555/stepper-motor-project/README.md

 ## Code flow
 ### project idea
 in our project, we used stepper motor operating on :
 1. three different mode:
     - full mode
     - wave mode
     - half mode
 2. two directions
    - clock wise
    - Anti-clock wise
 3. three speed
    - normal speed
    - high speed
    - low speed

  if there is no mode from the above modes is selected the motor state is stop.

+ And we used a 7-segment as an indicator to the motor direction:
+   - it displays "C" if the motor direction is clockwise.
+   - it displays "A" if the motor direction is anti clockwise.
+   - it displays "S" if the motor is stopped.

 ## Used Software
 1. Protues